Bonn Group of Industries: Network

-Bonn Group is focus on selling its products to both national and global markets.
+Bonn Group is focused on selling its products to both national and global markets.
 Bonn sells its product widely in Northern India.
 Internationally, Bonn Biscuits are sold to the US, Canada, Europe, the Caribbean, Africa, and Australia.

 Consumer interactions

 Bonn actively sponsored and organized many public events in schools, colleges, and music events in the Punjab, Haryana and Himachal Pradesh.
 Many schools and colleges visit the food industry every year and learn how the bulk production of different food products like biscuits and cakes is done.